PritomDas/Mastery-in-Data-Engineering/Udacity Data Engineering Nano Degree/Projects/2. Data Modeling with Apache Cassandra/README.md

 Follow the steps to extract and load the data into the data model.

-1. Navigate to `Project 2 Data Modeling with Apache Cassandra` folder
-2. Run `Project 2.ipynb` iPython notebook
+1. Run `Project 2.ipynb` iPython notebook
-3. Run Part 1 to create `event_datafile_new.csv`
+2. Run Part 1 to create `event_datafile_new.csv`
-4. Run Part 2 to initiate the ETL process and load data into tables
+3. Run Part 2 to initiate the ETL process and load data into tables

-5. Check whether the data has been loaded into database by executing `SELECT` queries
+4. Check whether the data has been loaded into database by executing `SELECT` queries